Pica in children

 - Maternal deprivation, poverty or neglect

-How to treat pica?
+How to treat pica in children?

 Regardless of why pica occurs or why your child eats dirt, you must get it treated as soon as possible.
 Otherwise, it might lead to more serious physical and emotional issues.